-We have agreed to pay for the first \$125,000 of the expenses incident to the registration of the shares, Ms. Tillotson and her family trust will pay for the next \$75,000 of the expenses, and we will pay for any remaining expenses in excess of \$200,000.
+We are required to pay all fees and expenses incident to the registration of the shares.
+We estimate that these expenses will be \$80,087.
 We have agreed to indemnify the selling stockholders against certain losses, claims, damages and liabilities, including certain liabilities under the Securities Act.